bitcraft/pyscroll/README.md

 This means that its easy to zoom the map once, but don't expect it to work quickly if you want to do an animated zoom into something.

-Its useful to make minimaps or create simple chunky graphics.
+It's useful to make minimaps or create simple chunky graphics.

 Installation